I know summer reading is the one that gets the most attention but YOU GUYS I love planning my Fall reading list.

 Find any Fall reading list and I BET you they have this dark academia read on there and for good reason with a New England college campus setting (seriously though why does this kind of setting always feel like fall for me) and a literary murder mystery.

-The Lady Sherlock series by Sherry Thomas:
+The Lady Sherlock series by Sherry Thomas

 Not quite a cozy mystery but on the cozier side and it’s a loose gender-swapped Sherlock retelling.
 This series are totally bunch of cozy autumn books for that reason and honestly the books in the series just get better!